val314159/christophergs.github.io/about.md

 	<section class="about-text">

-		<p>I'm 29, from the UK, and work as a software engineer for the fintech company Zopa.
+		<p>I'm 30, from the UK, and work as a software engineer for the healthcare AI company Babylon Health.
 From 2013-2016
 		I was fortunate enough to work in Beijing.
 I miss the dumplings a lot.

 		One of my favorite quotes is from Carl Friedrich Gauss: